Everything You Need to Know About Hyrox

 The acute injuries we see are as varied as any sport.
 For example, we have helped rehabilitate those with conditions such as shoulder dislocations, tendon tears, ankle sprains, muscle spasms, strains in the lower back, and knee injuries, such as meniscal tears.

 As important as it is to be aware of the risks, don’t let this put you off.
-With the right training and conditioning, you will greatly reduce the risk of sustaining and injury and you’ll have fun a long the way too.
+With the right training and conditioning, you will greatly reduce the risk of sustaining an injury and you’ll have fun along the way too.

 Finally, don’t neglect rest, recovery, sleep and nutrition in your training, especially when you are new to Hyrox.
 Illness or injury will derail even the best intentions so proactively looking after your general health will significantly help this.